xamarin/GoogleApisForiOSComponents/Firebase.CrashReporting/component/GettingStarted.md

 crash.PerformSelector (new Selector ("doesNotRecognizeSelector"), crash, 0);
 ```

+> _**Note:**_ _The string given to this method must be an escaped string due it will be passed to a C function and it expects an escaped string.
+For example, if you want to print a %, you must type %%.
+Passing an unescaped string may cause the termination of your app._

 ### Known issues

 * App doesn't compile when `Incremental builds` is enabled.
 (Bug [#43689][3])